globalizejs/globalize/README.md

 and dates into that string format.

-Even if the application deals only with the English locale, it may still need globalization to format programming language bytes into human understandable language and vice-versa in a effective and reasonable way.
+Even if the application deals only with the English locale, it may still need globalization to format programming language bytes into human-understandable language and vice-versa in an effective and reasonable way.
 For example, to display something better than "Edited 1 minutes ago".

 <a name="why_globalize"></a>